MailTape/MailTape-v1/_posts/2021-06-13-Hélène-Barbier.md

 ## Omni  – Sincerely Yours
 Anaïs G: **"** **"**

-## –
+## François Virot – Cascade Kisses
 Anaïs G: **"** **"**

-## –
+## Phern – Pause Clope
 Anaïs G: **"****"**

 <p id="outroduction">That's all for this morning!
 As always, thank you so much for listening with us.
-So much love to [The Eternal Growth](https://thegrowtheternal.bandcamp.com/) for the delightful Sunday selections and to [Noémie Dijon](https://vimeo.com/noemiedijon) for this episode's brilliant illustration :)</p>
+So much love to Hélène Barbier for the delightful Sunday selections and to Camille Célestin.